 Splash in the cool, clear waters of Jacob’s Well (limited activities such as hiking are currently available at Jacob's Well, although swimming is NOT currently allowed), home to one of Texas’ longest underwater caves (be sure to make a reservation).
-Wander through the town’s many art galleries and watch artists craft colorful sculptures at Wimberley Glassworks.
-Arrange a tour of the family-run Bella Vista Ranch to pick up a bottle of fresh-pressed olive oil or small batch wine.
+Wander through the town’s many art galleries and watch a glassblowing demonstration at Wimberley Glassworks.
+Arrange a tour of the family-run Bella Vista Ranch and pick up a bottle of fresh-pressed olive oil.

 14. Round Top